immcantation/alakazam/docs/topics/groupGenes.md

 is used. if `FALSE` the union of ambiguous gene assignments is used to group all sequences with any overlapping gene calls.

+ninformative
+:   The number of informative sites in a given alignment required proper grouping.